djradon/predicates/p.hasClientSupport.md

 ---
 id: hjldtKlI3hIedtYSymYy0
 title: hasClientSupport
-desc: 'a subject solution has clients that run on the specified OS or Platform'
+desc: a subject solution has clients that run on the specified OS or Platform
 updated: 1637592231569
 created: 1636469344321
 ---